binaryHips/IMAGINE-RT/README.md

 ### KD-Tree acceleration

 In order to speed up complex, triangulated meshes rendering, An acceleration structure called a KD-Tree was implemented.
-This allows collision detection (= finding, if it exists, the nearest colliding triangle in the scene) to be done much faster, and most importantly, to increase only logarithmically when the tricount goes up.
+This allows collision detection (= finding, if it exists, the nearest colliding triangle in the scene) to be done much faster, and most importantly, to increase only logarithmically when the tricount goes up (this is what keeps 100k triangles renders inside of the minute-long realm).

 This implementation uses a scene-wide tree (as opposed to each triangle mesh having its own tree).
 This is faster, but it would not be ideal if we wanted to move meshes around or add/remove them at runtime, as the tree would need to be recomputed each update.